zhkcll/Winter-2024-Exams/README.md

   - [Seminar 2](https://youtu.be/05iTAT_t6cI)
   - [Antipatterns and refactoring](https://www.youtube.com/playlist?list=PLHhi8ymDMrQb3PVcPFAUI-ZgtAMkpq9yV)
   - See examples in `/Example` directory
+- For those who have projects instead of this exams tasks:
+  - You need to create screencast video presentation of codebase and project functionality: 15-30 minutes length
+  - Upload it to Youtube, Google disk or other hosting with video support and add link to this video in your project repository
+- For those who want technical interview:
+  - Write your request in our telegram group ASAP and I'll schedule call
 - Fork this repository: https://github.com/HowProgrammingWorks/Winter-2024-Exams
 - Clone this repository to your machine or you can do everything in Github interface or integrated VSCode IDE
 - Create branch `exams`